 Empower employees to choose their path.
 Put them in charge of their personal development plan, and help them make their own decisions around their career progression.
 When employees feel they have the freedom to choose what areas they develop, they take more ownership over their personal and professional development.

 Reward employees for their upskilling efforts.
 Give them an incentive for completing training and development to reinforce its importance.
 Plus, positive recognition leads to a happier, more productive workforce.
-100% of companies with recognition programs see a positive effect on employee engagement.

 Engage Employees in Upskilling